 Title page (optional)

-Your title page should include the name and contact information of the prospect you’ve prepared the proposal for, plus your business’s name, contact information, and logo.
+Your title page should include the name and contact information of the prospect you’ve prepared the contract proposal for, plus your business’s name, contact information, and logo.

 Much like a cover letter for a job application, the cover letter of your business proposal is meant to be an introduction to your business proposal.
 It should also be persuasive but to-the-point.